College always takes an adjustment period, but sometimes you just know if a place isn’t for you. Thinking about switching schools?

 Depending on how long you’ve been in school for, you may have racked up quite a few credits that you don’t want to lose—but each school differs on how many credits they accept.
 Knowing how many would transfer can tell you if you have to retake a class, or if your timeline for graduating would change.

 Some schools may also offer an on-site credit evaluation, like Siena.
-(You can sign up for that online.)
+(You can start one online.)

 What do I need to send in to complete my application?